 An indicator of data center energy efficiency, the PUE is calculated by dividing the overall power consumption of the data center by the power consumption of its IT equipment.
 In general, data centers in Japan commonly have a PUE value of 2.0 or less.

-Reducing energy and paper consumption
+Reducing energy and

 through White Work Style